AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 |image-4|

-Figure 1.2.4: Search facets available from Editing dashboard
+Figure 1.2.4: Search facets available from **Editor board**

 Advanced Workflow
 =================

-The editing dashboard can be used to perform administrative functions on individual or batch metarecords.
+The **Editor board** can be used to perform administrative functions on individual or batch metarecords.
 Tools for acting on individual records are represented by icons to the right of the metadata title.
 The validation status of a record is indicated by the colour of it's icon:

 * Green- validated and passing checks
 * Red- validated but not passing checks